 A keto meal plan is your key to success on the ketogenic diet.
 Knowing which foods to eat (and which to avoid), meal prepping, and following a ketogenic guidelines will help you reach your macro goals and stay in ketosis.

 This guide offers a sample one-week keto meal plan — perfect for your first week on keto.
 Feel free to follow it to the letter or tailor it to your individual goals.

 Before you dive into the meals, review how to calculate your macros and which foods are keto-friendly.
 This will set you set you up for success after your initial week on the keto diet.

 Which Version of Keto Should You Follow?

-Why do you want to start a ketogenic diet?
+Why do you want to start a ketogenic diet and follow a keto meal plan?
 Do you want to finally lose the stubborn excess body weight you’ve been lugging around?
 Are you looking for better mental clarity and more energy?
-Or will you be using a ketogenic diet to lower your blood sugar and cholesterol levels and find better overall health?
+Or will you be using a ketogenic diet for more specific health benefits, such as lowering your blood sugar, blood pressure, or decreasing your risk of type 2 diabetes?

 Your approach to keto will differ depending upon your individual goals.
 Below are a few common keto objectives, and the keto diet type best suited for accomplishing each.

 For Fat Loss and Overall Health: Standard Ketogenic Diet